sgraham/sgraham.github.io/_posts/2024-12-22-worked-example-of-copy-and-patch-compilation.markdown

 ### Generated code

-Now that was a lot of futzing around, and you might be thinking "why bother", it's a pile of preprocessing when I could just bang out some asm and encode some instructions myself.
+Now that was a lot of futzing around, and you might be thinking "why bother?", it's a pile of preprocessing when I could just bang out some asm and encode some instructions myself.
 The upsides are:
 - well-optimized `clang -O3` local code, with the side benefit of clang dealing with all the instruction encoding junk